edmeehan/astro-edmeehan-2026/src/component-library/content/pages/index.md

 # Component Library

-Welcome to the home of your component library.
+Welcome to your component library.

-Here you’ll find **examples, documentation, and guidelines** for every component used across your site.
+Here you’ll find **examples, documentation, and guidelines** for every component in your design system.

-This library exists to:
+This library helps you:

-  * Keep designs consistent across pages and sites
+- Keep designs consistent across pages and sites
-  * Provide a single source of truth for your front-end components
+- Maintain a single source of truth for your components
-  * Make it easy for anyone to explore, edit, and extend your design system
+- Make it simple to explore, tweak, and extend your system

 👉 Use the sidebar to browse components and start exploring.